 Living + Sleeping

 Comfort is not what springs to mind at festivals.
 But there is literally no point in being miserable and uncomfortable – it doesn’t make you any more rock n roll.
 I prefer my hardcore credentials to show themselves in the moshpit, not the campsite (also I’m 34 now and like I said, comfort is king).
 The general rules about not camping right by a path (for thieves and muddy paths) or a wall/river (for weeing blokes) applies, but here is what you need to bring:

 - A good tent.
 One man £15 pop ups are going to get flooded in seconds (we saw, trust us).
-We first started doing festivals in an awesome 6 man for the three of us, our cider, our rucksacks. and our comfort.
+We first started doing festivals in an awesome 5 man for the three of us, our cider, our rucksacks. and our comfort.
 This beast isn’t going anywhere.Then I upgraded us to what we liked to call Casa De Bad Boi.
 It’s was a four room goddess of a tent and worth every bloody penny (and lost discs in our spine from lugging it around).
 Grab our tent, or check out any good camping shop, eBay or Amazon.
-But as our festival group changed, so did our tent requirements.Most recently we’ve been camping in the Outwell Earth 3 Man Tent (for two of us), which is currently on sale as the season is coming to an end and Outwell will most likely release new styles next year.
+But as our festival group changed, so did our tent requirements.Most recently we’ve been camping in a 3 man tent like this (for two of us), which is currently on sale as the season is coming to an end.

 - Sleeping bag, pillow and roll mat.
 It might be summer, but the nights are cold.
 Get an all seasons sleeping bag (which folds down small), a little camping pillow (or you can do what I do and stuff hoodies in your sleeping bag cover…boom!) and a roll mat.
 This should be made of foam and costs about a fiver, and you can attach it to your swanky rucksack.
 Argos is awesome for camping gear, as is Wilkinsons, Amazon and eBay.